Monday, December 30, 2024

 West Palm to Boca Raton

-I got tired of West Palm and was pressure to get to Miami to meet up with Sandrito and provision for the Bahamas and be ready for Chiheb’s arrival.
+I grew tired of West Palm and felt pressured to head to Miami to meet up with Sandrito, provision for the Bahamas, and prepare for Chiheb's arrival.

 It took me some time to get familiar with the bridge timing.
-I Followed a Quebec boat La Die with a big Quebec flag on the stern.
+I followed a Quebec boat, La Die, with a big Quebec flag on the stern.
 She was a 29-foot boat with an outboard motor.
-After a while I abandoned because they could not keep with the bridge schedule
+After a while, I abandoned it because they could not keep up with the bridge schedule.

 I anchored at Lake Boca Raton about 5:30 - just before sunset.